EsriUK/mapstyler/README.md

 ## What's new in version 2.0?
 - New design
 - Modularised codebase
-- Mobile version allowing you to take a picture to use to style a basemap
+- Mobile version allowing you to take a picture for use to style the map
 - Undo/redo stack
 - Colour tweaking for maps styled using images